-F1 Percentages of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2017 who fit the following categories:

-• 0 0

-F1 First-time, first-year

-(freshman) Undergraduates

-students

-F1 Percent who are from out of state (exclude

-international/nonresident aliens from the numerator

-and denominator) 8% 6%

-F1 Percent of men who join fraternities 2%

-F1 Percent of women who join sororities 2%

-F1 Percent who live in college-owned, -operated, or -

-affiliated housing 83% 53%

-F1 Percent who live off campus or commute 17% 47%

-F1 Percent of students age 25 and older 7%

-F1 Average age of full-time students 18 20

-F1 Average age of all students (full- and part-time) 18 21

-F2 Activities offered Identify those programs available at your institution.

-Г Activities offered identity those progra

-F2 Campus Ministries Х

-F2 Choral groups Х

-F2 Concert band Χ

-F2 Dance Χ

-F2 Drama/theater Χ

-F2 International Student Х

-Organization ^

-F2 Jazz band Χ

-F2 Literary magazine Χ

-F2 Marching band Χ

-F2 Model UN Χ

-F2 Music ensembles Χ

-F2 Musical theater Χ

-F2 Opera Χ

-F2 Pep band Χ

-F2 Radio station Χ

-F2 Student government Χ

-F2 Student newspaper Χ

-F2 Student-run film society Х

-F2 Symphony orchestra Χ

-F2 Television station Χ

-F2 Yearbook
+F1 Percentages of first-time, first-year (freshman) degree-seeking students and degreeseeking undergraduates enrolled in Fall 2020 who fit the following categories:

+First-time, first- year (freshman) students Undergraduates Percent who are from out of state (exclude international/nonresident aliens from the numerator and denominator) 7% 6% Percent of men who join fraternities 3% Percent of women who join sororities 3% Percent who live in college-owned, -operated, or - affiliated housing 37% 22% Percent who live off campus or commute 63% 78% Percent of students age 25 and older 7% Average age of full-time students 18 20 Average age of all students (full- and part-time) 18 21

+F2 Activities offered.
+Identify those programs available at your institution.

+Х Campus Ministries

+Х Choral groups

+Х Concert band

+Х Dance

+Х Drama/theater

+Х International Student Organization

+Х Jazz band

+Х Literary magazine

+Х Marching band

+Х Model UN

+Х Music ensembles

+Х Musical theater

+Х Opera

+Х Pep band

+Х Radio station

+Х Student government

+Х Student newspaper

+Х Student-run film society

+Х Symphony orchestra

+Х Television station

+Yearbook